 This breed has a proud and independent streak, that has been likened to that of a cat.
-And although he may look like a cuddly teddy-bear, this particular group of doggies can sometimes be quite detached and suspicious of strangers – however, for the correct owner, they make great companions.
+And although he may look like a cuddly teddy-bear, this particular group of dogs can sometimes be quite detached and suspicious of strangers – however, for the correct owner, they make great companions.
 However, this breed is not aggressive and if trained correctly as puppies and socialised well with strangers, they will have good temperaments!
 Chow Chow’s aren’t the easiest dogs to train, and often need verbal corrections to understand right from wrong.
-It’s important to note never to hit dogs of any breed as it will result in a counterproductive response.
 Essentially though, if you want a loyal and trustworthy companion, you need not look further than one of these guys!

 DNA testing has shown that the Chow Chow is one of the most ancient breeds in the world.
 Some believe that the dog originated from China around 2,000 years ago, while others maintain that they actually came from Arctic Asia a millennium earlier, before migrating to Mongolia and Siberia, before being introduced to China by the invading Mongols.
 Yet other people credit their introduction to the Tartars.
 It is thought that they share an ancestry with the Samoyed, Norwegian Elkhound, Keeshond, and Pomeranian.